ansible/ansible-documentation/docs/docsite/rst/playbook_guide/complex_data_manipulation.rst

 Combine values from same list of dicts
 ---------------------------------------
-Combining positive and negative filters from examples above, you can get a 'value when it exists' and a 'fallback' when it doesn't.
+Combining positive and negative filters from the examples above, you can get a 'value when it exists' and a 'fallback' when it doesn't.

 .. code-block:: YAML+Jinja
  :caption: Use selectattr and rejectattr to get the ansible_host or inventory_hostname as needed